Skip to main content

 Title

-The figure shows four cylinders of various diameters filled to different heights with the same fluid.
-A hole in theside of each cylinder is plugged by a stopper; all of the stoppers are identical.
-All of the cylinders are open at thetop.(A) Rank the press
+The figure shows four cylinders of various diameters filled to different heights with water.
+A hole in the side ofeach cylinder is plugged by a cork.
+All cylinders are open at the top.
+The corks are removed.
+Which of thefollowing is the correct ranking of

 A very tall cylinder with a movable piston is placed in a lake.
 The piston is pulled up, drawing lake water in andupward, as shown in the figure.In a clear, coherent, paragraph-length response, explain why the lake water moves up the cylinder when thepist